Government funding to reduce the carbon emissions from UK industry.

 Carbon Capture and Utilisation (CCU) Demonstration

-Phase 1 will be an initial scoping study for an engineering supplier to work on BEIS’ behalf with potential host sites, carbon dioxide users and technology suppliers to produce site-specific cost estimates for deploying CCU at UK industrial sites.
-The Phase 1 ITT is now open for interested suppliers.
+Phase 1 focuses on initial scoping study for an engineering supplier to work on BEIS’ behalf with potential host sites, carbon dioxide users and technology suppliers to produce site-specific cost estimates for deploying CCU at UK industrial sites.

 Phase 2 will fund projects to conduct design studies for constructing CCU equipment at UK host sites.